sergioclemente/WorkoutPlanner/README.md

 Workout View
 * [BUG] Anytime duration is time, Duration.combine outputs time
-* [BUG] Anytime we have a comment, distance become miles
 * Don't require a title for validating
 * add profiles - workaround today is links
 * add the hability for named groups (warmup/mainset/cooldown) - workaround today is comments